User-defined custom properties

 - text area: popup for multi-line text entry

-- dropdown selection from a deined list of options
+- dropdown selection (unique) from a defined list of options

 - numeric-only field